Dmitrii44/PoeSmoother/README.md

-# PoeSmoother - Path of Exile effects remover -> credits to the makers of VisualGGPK
+# PoeSmoother - Path of Exile effects remover...credits to the makers of VisualGGPK

 This tool is using VisualGGPK (many thank's to creators) to disable unwanted effects from the game.